Skip to main

 • Homesickness

-• Adjustment to new living situation
+• Adjustment to a new living situation

 • Navigating an unfamiliar campus